 “Quick Summary” Consider starting a mobile ice cream truck business if you love making and eating ice cream.
 Owning and operating an ice cream truck is a fun summertime business venture that can be extremely profitable.
 However, there are a few things you need to know before you start your own ice cream truck business.

-This growing industry offers plenty of opportunities for entrepreneurs passionate about their products and service.
+This growing industry offers plenty of opportunities for entrepreneurs passionate about their products and services.
 Here are nine tips to help you get started:

 Before starting an ice cream truck business, you need to gather resources and understand your competition's business.
 You will need to buy a truck.
 This can be expensive, but you should ensure that the truck is well equipped with all equipment and ingredients.
 You need enough space to work around your truck.

 The next thing you need to take care of is calculating your gasoline charges, maintenance charges, and ingredients.
 You have to plan everything carefully and precisely.
 It does not have a high start-up cost!
 Furthermore, try to familiarize yourself with the industry and popular trends.

 Is it a single flavor?
 Or multiple flavors?
 Will you be selling ice cream cones or frozen yogurt?
 If you offer a unique flavor, will it have its name?
 Will the truck only sell ice cream, or will you also sell other frozen treats like popsicles and snow cones?
 You need to answer these questions while making your soft-serve-ice cream business plan.